adventuregamestudio/ags-manual-source/Character.md

 In the unlikely event that you created your idle view in View 1, you'll need to move it to another view number.

+Following actions are counted as character's "activity" and will reset idle timer, or stop idle animation if one was playing:
+* Walking or moving with a Walk or Move command (but not changing x,y properties directly).
+* Regular blocking speech started with a Say command if the SpeechView is set; if SpeechView is not set, then idling timer will not be reset, and idle animation may even play during speech.
+Also background speech (SayBackground) does not prevent idling timer or animation either.
+* Turning on a spot with FaceDirection and similar commands (but not changing Loop property directly).
+* Locking the view with LockView command will prevent idle animation completely for the duration of lock.
+Idling timer will start anew when the view is unlocked with UnlockView.

+**NOTE:** There was a historical mistake in the engine because of which FaceDirection and similar commands did not reset idling timer nor prevented idle animation.
+The newer versions should have this fixed.

 Example:

 ```ags